KRM7/gapp/docs/introduction.md

 using namespace gapp;

-// Fitness functions should be derived from the FitnessFunction class and
+// Fitness functions should be derived from the FitnessFunction class template and
-// specify the encoding type and the chromosome length as template parameters
+// specify the encoding type and the chromosome length as the template parameters
 // (or use the FitnessFunctionBase class as the base class if the chromosome length
 // is not known at compile time). class SinX : public FitnessFunction<RealGene, /* chrom_length = */ 1>